umangSharmacs/theTuringTestament/readme.md

     python summariser_cli.py filepath filename max_removal x

-The summary will be stored in the filepath with the name as 'filename_summary.txt'.
+The summary will be stored in the filepath with the name as 'summary_filename.txt'.

 ## Working